-Writing Goals: How to Set the Right Goals for 2020
+Writing Goals: How to Set Meaningful Goals for 2022 That You Can Manage and Achieve

-If you’re reading this, you have goals.
-Maybe you have fitness goals or goals for your family.
-Maybe you even have writing goals.
+If you’re reading this, I’m assuming you already have some goals: fitness goals, goals for your family, maybe even a goal of writing a book or to become a better writer.

 But how do you write goals that actually work, that actually help you accomplish the things that you set out to do?

-In this post, I’ll share my comprehensive goal writing process, the same process that has helped me finish twelve books, publish over 2,000 blog posts, and reach over twenty million people with my writing over the last eight years.
+In this guide, I’ll share the step-by-step goal writing process that I’ve used to finish fifteen books, publish over 2,000 blog posts, hit the Wall Street Journal bestseller’s list, and reach over twenty million people with my writing over the last ten years.

+No matter what your goals are, I believe this process will help you get clear on what you want to accomplish this year.

-When I Write My Goals
+How I Set My Writing (and Other) Goals

-Each year, around New Year’s Eve, I block off three days, get out my whiteboard markers and Evernote app, and start to reflect on how the last year went and what I want to accomplish in the year ahead.
+Each year, around New Year’s Eve, I block off three days, get out my whiteboard markers and note taking app, and start to check in with myself and my family.
+I start by reflecting on how the last year went and what I want to accomplish in the year ahead.

 New Year’s resolutions sometimes get a bad rap, but research backs them up.
 In fact, you are ten times more likely to achieve your goals if you make resolutions than those who don’t.

 This time of reflection and goal setting is the best part of my year.

-More than Christmas candy and New Year’s champagne, it helps me relax and refocus.
-In just two or three days, it sustains my work for the following year.
+More than Christmas candy and New Year’s champagne, this creative process helps me relax and refocus.
+In just two or three days, it sustains my work for the following year by giving me the direction and motivation to accomplish meaningful work in the untouched months ahead.

 But for you, you don’t have to save this kind of process for the New Year.

 If you can carve out a few hours—or even a few minutes—to think about your goals, it will be worthwhile.
+I promise.

+And this post will also give you the tool you need to make this planning process easy.

 Goal Setting Worksheet

-To make this process even easier, I’ve created a downloadable and printable goal setting worksheet for you to use as you go through this process.
+To make your planning process easier, I’ve created a downloadable and printable goal setting worksheet for you to use as you go through this process.

 It’s free, it’s printable, and I believe it will help you make your goals happen over the next year.

+But before we evaluate how the writing goal template will help you get organized, it’s important to understand the four types of goals you might consider setting.

-The 4 Types of Goals
+The Four Types of Writing Goals

 Before I get into the process I’ve found works best, what types of goals should you set?

 I believe there are four main types of goals, and each of these goals builds on each other.
 After I explain each type, I’ll ask you questions that you can use to think about your goals.

-1. Lifetime Goal
+1. Lifetime Writing Goal

 What is on your bucket list?
 What are the things that you want to accomplish before you die or else feel like you’ve missed something important?
 What will you regret if you never do?

-Maybe it’s writing a book or launching a business.
+Maybe it’s having a writing career and making writing your day job.
+Maybe it’s winning a coveted award.
 Maybe it’s flying first class or starting a family.

-Whatever they are, take these goals seriously.
-Write them down in a safe place, and keep them updated as you go through life.
+These objectives are central to who you are and who you want to be.
+Maybe it’s to be an author of bestselling books.
+Or to become a full time author.
+Or even just to write one book.

+If you’re not sure what your lifetime goals are, here’s an exercise to find them:

+But if you really want an extraordinary life, you have to allow yourself to dream something extraordinary.

+Only once you have an image of where you want to go, can you then work backward from there.
+Building smaller goals that you can actually accomplish is the way to move you up the ladder, as we’ll talk more below.

-2. Project Goal
+2. This Year’s Writing Goal

-Over the next year, what projects would you like to accomplish?
-A project goal will probably also appear on your lifetime goal, but it’s something you could conceivably accomplish in the next three to twelve months.

-The idea is that you can’t accomplish everything all at once.
-Instead, break up your lifetime goals into smaller chunks so that you can think through the steps it will take to make your dreams actually happen.
+What projects are you going to accomplish this year?
+Or at least make progress on?
+While project goals are smaller than lifetime goals, you may have a few project based goals on your bucket list, including:

 - Write the first draft of your book